ridgekuhn/arklone-arkos/README.md

 # Dirty Boot State #

-After boot, but before EmulationStation starts, arklone checks for a network connection and attempts to receive any new updates from the configured remote.
-It does not send any data back until a file has been written on the device.
-This ensures that the cloud copy is the canonical and "always correct" one.

-If this process fails at any point, the dirtyboot state is set.
-Automatic syncing is disabled for the rest of the session, and the user will be warned about potential data loss on the following boot.
+If automatic syncing is enabled and the boot sync process fails, the dirty boot state is set.
+Automatic syncing is disabled for the rest of the session, and will resume after the next boot.
+On the next boot, the user is shown a warning message about potential data loss before the boot sync proceeds.

 To manually reset the dirtyboot state, delete the lock file located at:
 `~/.config/arklone/.dirtyboot`